-The Cambodia Stock Exchange (CSX) is one of the youngest and smallest stock exchanges in the world, with the shares of only four companies currently being traded on it.
+The Cambodia Stock Exchange (CSX) is one of the youngest and smallest stock exchanges in the world and is the national stock exchange of Cambodia.

 The first company to list on the CSX was Phnom Penh Water Supply on 18 April, 2012.
-Since then, there have been three additional listings – garment maker Grand Twins International, the Phnom Penh Autonomous Port, and the special economic zone operator Phnom Penh SEZ Plc.
-This is comparable to the present activities of young stock markets of Laos, with five listed companies, and Myanmar, which has three listings.
+This was followed by three additional listings – garment maker Grand Twins International, the Phnom Penh Autonomous Port, and the special economic zone operator Phnom Penh SEZ Plc.
+This is comparable to the initial activities of young stock markets of Laos, which had five listed companies, and Myanmar, which had three listings.

 Companies that want to list on the main board of the CSX must meet the following requirements:

 - Shareholders’ equity must be at least thirty billion riel ($7.38 million) as of the date of the listing application

 - Net profit must be at least two billion riel ($4.92 million) for the latest full financial year prior to the date of application, and the aggregate net profit for the most recent past two financial years must be at least three billion riel

 - There must be at least 200 shareholders, holding ten shares or more, who each own less than one percent of the total authorized voting shares

 - At least seven percent of total authorised voting shares must be owned by shareholders who each own less than one percent of the total voting shares (unless otherwise approved by CSX and the Securities Exchange Commission of Cambodia)